-Test Positivity, False Positive Rate, Colposcopy, and Biopsy
+Test Positivity, FPR, Colposcopy, and Biopsy

-Screening with primary hrHPV testing.
-In NTCC Phase II, any woman with an hrHPV+ test result in the intervention screening condition was referred to colposcopy, as were women in the cytology alone control condition with ASC-US+ or LSIL+, according to the study protocol.
-The test positivity rate at the first round of screening was 7.9 percent (1,936/24,661) for the hrHPV screening intervention arm.
-In the control condition 3.4 percent (825/24,353) had positive cytology results (ASC-US+) (Table 6).
-The FPR for CIN2+ was higher (IG: 7.4%, CG: 3.2%) (Appendix F Table 7).
-Accordingly, 7.9 percent of women in the intervention group were referred to colposcopy, compared with 2.8 percent of women in the cytology arm (Table 6; Appendix F Table 8).
+In NTCC Phase II, any woman with a positive hrHPV test result in the intervention screening condition was referred to colposcopy, as were women in the cytology-alone control condition with ASC-US+ or LSIL+, according to the study protocol.^{119, 127} The test positivity rate at the first round of screening was 7.9 percent (1,936/24,661) for the hrHPV screening intervention arm.
+In the control group, 3.4 percent (825/24,353) had positive cytology results (ASC-US+).
+The FPR for CIN2+ was higher (IG, 7.4%; CG, 3.2%) (Table 6).
+Accordingly, 7.9 percent of women in the intervention group were referred to colposcopy, compared with 2.8 percent of women in the control group (Table 6; Appendix F Table 8).
 The rate of referrals to colposcopy for the cytology arm was lower than would be expected per trial protocol but was not explained.
-Most women referred to colposcopy underwent the procedure (IG: 93.6%, CG: 90.6%).
-Biopsies were taken from 44 percent of hrHPV screening arm colposcopies and 52 percent of the cytology control group colposcopies.
-More women in the intervention arm had a biopsy based on the prevalence screen (IG: 3.2%, CG: 1.3%).
-At Round 2 both groups received conventional cytology alone and colposcopy rates were not reported; therefore, the NTCC Phase II trial does not provide evidence on hrHPV-related colposcopy and biopsy harms beyond one round of screening and followup.
+Most women referred to colposcopy underwent the procedure (IG, 93.6%; CG, 90.6%).
+Biopsies were taken from 44 percent of colposcopies in the hrHPV screening arm and 52 percent of colposcopies in the cytology control group.
+More women in the intervention arm had a biopsy based on Round 1 screening (IG, 3.2%; CG, 1.3%).
+At Round 2, both groups received conventional cytology alone and colposcopy rates were not reported; therefore, the NTCC Phase II trial does not provide evidence on hrHPV-related colposcopy and biopsy harms beyond one round of screening and followup.

-The HPV FOCAL trial reported test positivity, colposcopy and biopsy rates over one round of screening with 4 years of followup data, providing a comparison between hrHPV primary screening and LBC primary screening.
-127, 133-135 More women randomized to the hrHPV primary screening intervention had a positive initial test: 8.2 percent (1,290/15,744) had hrHPV+ results in the intervention, and 3.6 percent (334/9,408) had ASC-US+ results in the LBC comparison arm (Table 6).
-Nearly twice as many women in the intervention group were referred to colposcopy than the control group (5.9% vs. 3.1%) on the basis of initial results or hrHPV/LBC triage, and nearly all attended (IG: 97%, CG: 96%).
+The HPV FOCAL trial reported test positivity, colposcopy, and biopsy rates over one round of screening with 4 years of followup data, providing a comparison between hrHPV primary screening and LBC primary screening.^{125, 128-130} More women randomized to the hrHPV primary screening intervention had a positive initial test: 8.2 percent (1,290/15,744) had positive hrHPV results in the intervention, and 3.6 percent (334/9,408) had positive ASC-US results in the LBC comparison arm (Table 6).
+Nearly twice as many women in the intervention group were referred to colposcopy than in the control group (5.9% vs. 3.1%) on the basis of initial results or hrHPV/LBC triage, and nearly all attended (IG, 97%; CG, 96%).
 The number of women undergoing a biopsy and the FPR for CIN2+ has not been reported for this trial (Appendix F Table 8).

-In the FINNISH trial, hrHPV test positivity was 8 percent (4,971/62,106) in the intervention group and 7 percent (4506/65,747) for ASC-US+ in the cytology comparison group.
-The FPR for CIN2+ was similar between the two study arms (IG: 7.2%, CG: 6.5%) (Appendix F Table 7).
+In the FINNISH trial, hrHPV test positivity was 8 percent (4,971/62,106) in the intervention group and 7 percent (4506/65,747) for ASC-US+ in the cytology comparison group.124 The FPR for CIN2+ was similar between the two study arms (IG, 7.2%; CG, 6.5%) (Appendix F Table 7).
 Of women screened, 1.2 percent (796/66,410) of those in the intervention arm were referred for colposcopy compared with 1.1 percent (755/65,784) in the cytology comparison group (Table 6; Appendix F Table 8).
 The number of colposcopies attended and biopsies conducted were not reported.